alexmarchant/typescript-intro/slides/16-summary.md

 ### Incremental

 - Typescript plays well with normal javascript
-- We ingest typescript projects right now and benefit from their types (60k lines of typescript in our `node_modules` folder)
+- We ingest typescript projects right now and benefit from their types
+  - 60k lines of typescript in our `node_modules` folder
-- We don't need spend extra resources converting over, just use the js we have, new stuff can be written in TS
+- We don't need to spend extra resources converting existing code, just use the js we have, new stuff can be written in TS
+  - POC on github

 ### Stability